harrysolutions/univention-corporate-server/doc/architecture/concepts/role.rst

 macOS.
 UCS manages IP addresses for systems like network printers and routers with the *IP client* role.

-For Microsoft Windows related systems UCS offers the roles *Domain Trust Account*, *Windows Domaincontroller* and *Windows Workstation / Server*.
+For Microsoft Windows related systems, UCS offers the roles *Domain Trust Account*, *Windows Domaincontroller* and *Windows Workstation / Server*.
 For more information about the differences of these roles see `UCS system roles in the UCS manual <https://docs.software-univention.de/manual.html#systemrollen>`_.